nariaki3551/flopt/docs/tutorial/simple.rst

 Variable
 -----------

-We declear variables using *Variable*.
+We declear variables using :doc:`../api_reference/Variable`.
 ::

   0 <= a <= 1, a is integer